-Some of the best practices for URLs incorporates use of dashes instead of underscores, and including the company name, job title, and job location.
-Once your URLs starts representing the title, meta tags, and internal links, the theme of your page will be more stronger, and thus resulting in a stronger optimization.
+Some of the best practices for URLs incorporates the use of dashes instead of underscores, and including the company name, job title, and job location.
+Once your URLs starts representing the title, meta tags, and internal links, the theme of your page will be stronger, and thus resulting in a stronger optimization.

 Use familiar titles commonly used in your domain.

 Instead of giving a title to a posting Traffic Sales Administrator, create a more common title such as Import/Export Administrator so more people find your listing.
-Instead of putting Application Expert, simply call it as a Technical Trainer.
+Instead of putting Application Expert, simply call it a Technical Trainer.
 A wide net with searchable titles will make a great difference.

-Avoid use of cliche phrases.
+Avoid the use of cliche phrases.

-To draw attention of job seekers to your job posting, don’t get fancy too much, and keep your job description text down up to 400-600 words.
+To draw the attention of job seekers to your job posting, don’t get fancy too much, and keep your job description text down up to 400-600 words.
 Make sure you keep the candidates engaged by not using the usual statements every employer uses.
-Always create a remarkable copy that job seekers actually wants to read!
+Always create a remarkable copy that job seekers actually want to read!

 And finally, don’t begin with your company name.

-Now when a candidate have found you, don’t lose them in the first sentence with that flat, descriptive copy repeating your company name again and again.
-Instead of XYZ Metro Food Stores, an international coalition of organic food suppliers, is seeking … try beginning with an interesting statement such as Becoming a Store Manager at XYZ is a career move that will allow your strong retail management expertise to grow in an environment that enhances personal development.
+Now when a candidate has found you, don’t lose them in the first sentence with that flat, descriptive copy repeating your company name again and again.
+Instead of XYZ Metro Food Stores, an international coalition of organic food suppliers is seeking … try beginning with an interesting statement such as Becoming a Store Manager at XYZ is a career move that will allow your strong retail management expertise to grow in an environment that enhances personal development.